Learning Structured Robot Policies from Vision-Language Models via Synthetic Neuro-Symbolic Supervision: Related Works

 \subsection{Structured Prompting and Symbolic Reasoning}

 Structured specifications have been shown to improve Large Multimodal Models (LMMs) performance in domain-specific planning tasks relative to unconstrained natural-language prompting \cite{hu2024chainofsymbolpromptingelicitsplanning}.
 Following this principle, we adopt a JSON-based specification that encodes the primitive library, safety constraints, and dynamic scene metadata.
 In contrast to text-only in-context planning approaches \cite{LLMasBTPlanner}, our formulation extends structured prompting to the multimodal setting and requires the model to perform symbolic operations, such as approach pose offsetting, directly within the generated Behavior Tree.
-This design links high-level reasoning to the geometric constraints of robot manipulation.
+This design links structured task decomposition under constrained symbolic grammars to the geometric constraints of robot manipulation.

 In contrast to prior works that primarily focus on end-to-end policy learning or template-based planning, this work investigates how multimodal foundation models can be specialized to generate structured symbolic robot policies that preserve interpretability and reactivity.
 Our approach differs from existing multimodal BT generation methods by relying exclusively on synthetic supervision, eliminating the need for real-world demonstrations while maintaining logical grounding and executable policy structure.